 The protest quickly spread across all prominent universities in Bangladesh and is rapidly taking the shape of a country-wide uprising.
 The general public of Bangladesh, including many actual freedom fighters and their actual descendants, has come out in support of this movement.

-Several leftist student organizations such as the Bangladesh Students Union, the Socialist Student Union, and the Socialist Students Front (Marxist) have come in support of the protesting students who did not claim to be affiliated to any political organization.
+Several leftist student organizations such as the Bangladesh Students Union, the Socialist Student Union, and the Socialist Students Front (Marxist) have come in support of the protesting students who did not claim to be affiliated with any political organization.

 The Awami government is trying to project the spontaneous protests as a conspiracy of the Bangladesh Nationalist Party (BNP) which is the main political opposition.
 However, it looks like their efforts to repress the movement with a divide-and-rule strategy are going astray.